Quantum incommensurate Skyrmion crystals and Commensurate to In-commensurate transitions in cold atoms and materials with spin orbit couplings in a Zeeman field: Introduction

-{\sl Introduction.--- } Quantum phases and quantum phase transitions in quantum spin systems have been an important and vigorous research field in material science for many decades \cite{sachdev,aue,scaling}.
-Recently the investigation and control of SOC have become the subjects of intensive research in both condensed matter and cold atom systems after the discovery of the topological insulators \cite{kane,zhang}.
-In the condensed matter side, there are increasing number of new quantum materials with significant SOC, including several new 5d transition metal oxides and heterostructures of transition metal systems \cite{kitpconf}.
-In the cold atom side, there are very recent remarkable advances to generate SOC in optical lattices \cite{stagg1,stagg2,stagg3,stagg4,uniform1,uniform2,uniform3,newexp,newexp2,sorev}.
-It becomes topical and important to investigate possible dramatic effects of SOC in various quantum spin systems from both sides \cite{kitpconf,wu,classdm1,classdm2,rh,can}.
+Quantum phases and phase transitions in quantum spin systems have been an important and vigorous research field in material science for many decades \cite{sachdev,aue,scaling}.
+However, so far, most of these quantum phases are collinear phases in a bipartite lattice or co-planar commensurate phases in a geometrically frustrated lattice.
+The associated quantum phase transitions are commensurate to commensurate (C-C) ones.
+During the last decade, the investigation and control of spin-orbital coupling (SOC) \cite{ahe} have become the subjects of intensive research in both condensed matter and cold atom systems after the discovery of the topological insulators \cite{kane,zhang}.
+In the condensed matter side, there are increasing number of new quantum materials with significant SOC, including several new 4d or 5d transition metal oxides and heterostructures of transition metal systems \cite{kitpconf}.
+In the cold atom side, there were series advances to generate Abelian gauge flux and quantum spin Hall effects in optical lattices \cite{stagg1,stagg2,stagg3,stagg4,uniform1,uniform2,uniform3,newexp,newexp2,sorev}.
+Several groups worldwide \cite{soexp,sofermigas,sobecgas} have also successfully generated a 1D (SOC) to neutral atoms.
+However, one of the main limitations to extend 1D SOC to a 2D SOC is the associated heating rates.
+Recently, there are also some advances \cite{expk40,expk40zeeman,clock,2dsocbec} to overcome this difficulty in generating 2D Rashba SOC for cold atoms in both continuum and optical lattices and also in a Zeeman field.
+Most recently, a long-lived SOC gas of the high magnetic fermionic element dysprosium to eliminate the heating due to the spontaneous emission, has been created in \cite{ben}.
+In view of these recent experimental advances, novel superfluid or magnetic phenomena due to the interplay among tunable interactions, SOC and a Zeeman field are ready to be investigated in near future experiments on both fermion and spinor BEC.
+It becomes topical and important to investigate what would be new phenomena due to such an interplay in both cold atoms and condensed matter systems.